bradcar/bno08x_i2c_spi_MicroPython/README.md

     bno.calibration_status  # wait for sensor to be ready to calibrate
     # loop to test acceleration, magnetic, gyro  - see examples/test_calibration.py
     bno.save_calibration_data

+To set the sensor board orientation you can use  (if mounting board vertically, or if you want a different part of the sensor to be "forward")

+    i, j, k, real = bno.quaternion              # rotation 4-tuple of i,j,k,real float returned
+    # perform calcuations to transform tuple for your direction to tare on, then set, and save (see references below)
+    bno.tare_reorientation(i, j, k, real)
+    bno.save_tare_data

 We also supply the following conversion helper function: